Meet Krampus, the Horrific Christmas BeastAn horrific beast that is half-demon, half-goat, who literally beats children up from naughty to nice

 Krampus was created as a counterpart to kindly St. Nicholas, or how some call it, Santa Claus.
 St Nicholas rewarded children with sweets and Krampus would hit wicked and naughty children, give them coal and take them away to his lair.

-According to folklore, Krampus shows up in towns and villages the night before December 6, known as Krampusnacht (Krampus Night).
-But it is not like this everywhere, we had the pleasure to see Krampus in a small village next to Hall in Tirol, Austria on the night of the 28th of November.
+According to folklore, Krampus shows up in towns and villages the night before the 6th of December, known as Krampusnacht (Krampus Night).
+But it is not like this everywhere; we had the pleasure to see this happening in a small village next to Hall in Tirol, Austria, on the night of the 28th of November.
 Since Krampus is very popular in the Alpine region of Tirol, they need more than just one night.

 If you’re into obscure and curious traditions from all over the world, Tirol is the place to be on your next krampusnacht.
 But “Why scare the kids with an evil, demonic, pagan monster?” you ask me.